 … And a lot more.
 Most of these areas have plenty of tutors (searching the broad “Math” category gets over 700 tutors at the time of writing), though some (Data science, for example) may get you just a small handful of tutors.
 For areas where there aren’t many tutors on Preply, you may be better off going to a learning platform specifically focusing on that subject.
 If you’re looking for 1-on-1 programming help, for example, you’d probably find something like Codementor is much better than Preply.

 There’s no shortage of services like Preply, so this is the important question.
-Preply is very well built and the website works perfectly (at least in my experience), so you can expect a very good service as both a student and tutor, just like you can other platforms like Italki (see our Italki review for more info on Italki).
+Preply is very well built and the website works perfectly (at least in my experience), so you can expect a very good service as both a student and tutor, just like you can on other platforms like Italki (see our Italki review for more info on Italki – the bottom line is it’s fantastic, especially for students).
 The main difference between Preply and other learning platforms is the cut they take from tutors.
 Preply makes its money by taking a percentage of revenue from tutors, with the following commission structure:

 Those are some steep fees, and many tutors find them immoral.
 As a new tutor on Preply, they’ll take the entire first hour of revenue of what every new student you get pays you.
-No matter how many hours you have on Preply and how much time you’ve spent there, as a tutor, every time a new student books a 1 hour lesson with you, you’re taking the risk that you won’t get paid for it.
+No matter how many hours you have on Preply and how much time you’ve spent there, as a tutor, every time a new student books a 1 hour lesson with you, you won’t get paid for it.